magepages/mpdocs/docs/better-product-options/index.md

 - **Name**: Set a name for template.
 This is a required field.
 - **Description**: Add a description for the template.
 - **Status**:
-  - **Enable**: Active the template
+  - **Yes**: Active the template
-  - **Disable**: Disable the template, then the options for this template will be hidden at the frontend/ cart.
+  - **No**: Disable the template, then the options for this template will be hidden at the frontend/ cart.

 #### 3.2.
 Customizable Tab Options